Can hackers use Good Morning videos, pictures and messages to hack your devices, and steal your data?

 Digital steganography is a method by which secret messages and other data can be hidden in digital files, like a photo or a video, or even a music file.

-In January 2019, cybercriminals created an online advertisement with a script.
-The script itself would appear innocuous and pass any check.
+In January 2019, cybercriminals created an online advertisement with a script that appears innocuous and would pass any malware check.

 However, the image itself has an “almost white” rectangle that is recognised by the script, triggering it to redirect the user to the cybercriminals’ website.